 How I manage my personal finances

-I know a lot of people use apps to budget, and while I have a couple great ones on my phone that I use (for instance, Mint), I also like to use a spreadsheet for the core of my budgeting.
+I know a lot of people use apps to budget, and while I have a couple of great ones on my phone that I use (for instance, Mint), I also like to use a spreadsheet for the core of my budgeting.
 I like the balance of having the automation of my transactions via an app and being able to take a closer look at my expenses and spending in my spreadsheet.

-- How I budget
+How I budget

-I also make a lot of notes on my budget worksheet about my spending (what I spend on, why I spend it etc) and I add any dates I need to remember to my calendar with a reminder alert e.g. bill due dates, purchase dates etc, so I don't forget things I need to pay for.
+I also make a lot of notes on my budget worksheet about my spending (what I spend on, why I spend it etc) and I add any dates I need to remember to my calendar with a reminder alert e.g. bill due dates, purchase dates, etc, so I don't forget things I need to pay for.

-- Where I invest
+Where I invest

-Fidelity also has similar low cost funds and their customer service is amazing.
-I have my retirement savings accounts, my kids college savings accounts and my other non-retirement investing with these two companies.
+Fidelity also has similar low-cost funds and their customer service is amazing.
+I have my retirement savings accounts, my kids' college savings accounts, and my other non-retirement investing with these two companies.